Solutions to the exercises

 A slightly acidic bulk solution

-See the input here, and create a molecule template named H2O.mol:
+Download the input here as well as the reaxff force field file.
+In addition, create a molecule template named H2O.mol:

 3 atoms